Skip to main content

 The result is a validated diff that conforms to structural and policy constraints.
 The engineer does not review every generated line; they review outcomes against architectural intent.
 Implementation becomes automated execution within boundaries.

-As this system scales, the primary risk is policy drift.
-As practices are incrementally mutated to improve local scores, they may weaken global coherence.
-Local optimization can converge on a narrow success metric that erodes architectural integrity over time, where the model perfectly follows internal policy but loses general engineering quality.
+As the system scales, the primary risk is policy drift.
+Practices are incrementally mutated to improve local evaluation scores, but local optimization can weaken global coherence.
+Over time, this may converge on a narrow success metric that erodes architectural integrity, where the model perfectly satisfies internal policy yet degrades broader engineering quality.

-Mitigating this requires regression-style evaluation across historical runs.
+Mitigation requires regression-style evaluation across historical runs.
 Policy changes must be tested against prior goals to prevent convergence on a local maximum.
-Executing continuous regression testing across an extensive harness implies dedicated evaluation passes and significant compute budgets for policy stability.
+Sustaining this level of validation implies dedicated evaluation passes and meaningful compute budgets to preserve long-term policy stability.

 Thanks for reading